Atelier tile — Type, Light palette — for the AI search optimization post.

 If AI cannot read your site’s code, it cannot cite it.

-Why Bing Indexing Matters
+Why Bing Indexing Matters for ChatGPT

 AI prefers newer, original insights.